rpgos/react-kofi-widget/README.md

 # kofi-react-widget

-React floating button component to accept donations to your Ko-fi account without leaving your app. __The solution for React apps has a visual bug__.
-The code from Ko-fi itself produces the bug in react apps.
+React floating button component to accept donations to your Ko-fi account without leaving your app.
+Works on both Next.js and pure React apps, but check out how to use it below because, for now, it's a bit different for each of them.
 Check below for examples.